brandlewco/jesserieser-hugo-cc/content/collections/wsj-apollo.md

   Street Journal* to photograph a group of amateur tech anthropologists as they began a two week at-home refurbishing project to get Loocke’s Apollo Guidance Computer (ACG) up and running.
+collection_content: >-
+  Ever wonder about the computers which guided the Apollo moon landing 50 years ago today?
+One was unknowingly purchased in a Nasa garage sale by Texas resident Jimmie Loocke (purple polo.)
+I headed to Silicon Valley for The Wall Street Journal to photograph a group of amateur tech anthropologists as they began a two week at-home refurbishing project to get Loocke’s Apollo Guidance Computer (ACG) up and running.

+  These moonshot machines were the world’s first general-purpose, portable, digital computers, the first to fly and the first on which human lives directly depended.
+If all went well, the group would run the computer programs that, a half-century ago, put astronauts on the moon.⁠

+  Barely two dozen Apollo onboard computers remain in museums or private hands.
+  According to computer historians, no one has turned one on in generations.
 collection_description_alignment: center
 slug: wall-street-journal
 collection_blocks: